mrtnRivera/modular-sequencer/README.md

 * Tempo - Set the time interval between events in bpm.
 * Note - Set the MIDI note for each step.
 * Random - A bang creates a random rhythmic pattern.
-* MIDI Channel - Set the MIDI channel for note output.
+* MIDI Channel - Set the MIDI channel for sending notes.

 ## Outlets: